Inside DigitalOcean’s SOX Compliance Playbook

 5. Click Save.
 The Entitlements table’s Provisioned by column updates to show your chosen method.

 THat’s it!
-Any time access to this entitlement is granted, the provisioning method you’ve selected will be used.
+When access to this entitlement is granted, the provisioning method you’ve selected will be used.